Plot differential outcomes (annotations) of different diseases as they occur in different cell types via particular phenotypes.

 to return scientific notation.
 Control the number of digits by adding the

-value as suffix, e.g. digits = "scientific4"
+value as suffix, e.g. digits = "scientific4" to have scientific

-notation with 4 decimal places, or digits = "signif5"
+notation with 4 decimal places, or digits = "signif5" for 5

-significant figures (see also signif()
+significant figures (see also signif()).

-a logical variable indicating whether to treat the
+var.equala logical variable indicating whether to treat the

 two variances as being equal.
-If TRUE
+If TRUE then the pooled

 variance is used to estimate the variance otherwise the Welch